opentracing-contrib/java-agent/README.md

 The Java Agent can be used in two ways:

+### Prepackaged Agent, Tracer and Dependencies

+This approach is to build an uber jar, using the maven assembly or shade plugins, to package together the `opentracing-agent.jar`, the OpenTracing compliant `Tracer`, any framework integrations, rules, etc.

+The important point to remember is that, because the resulting jar will still be used as a javaagent, it needs the manifest entries copied from the manifest in the `opentracing-agent.jar`.

+This approach is useful when wanting to instrument applications where modification of the classpath is not possible (e.g. executable jars), or wanting to maintain separation between the application and the tracing mechanism.
+It also benefits from being able to selective choose the framework integrations (and versions) that are required.

+NOTE: An [issue](https://github.com/opentracing-contrib/java-agent/issues/3) has been created to discuss providing tool support for this option.

 ### Tracer and Framework Integrations on Classpath

 This approach uses the plain `opentracing-agent.jar` provided by this project, and obtains the OpenTracing